simeononsecurity/simeononsecurity.ch/content/articles/the-ultimate-guide-to-endpoint-security-for-remote-teams/index.en.md

 To further enhance data and privacy protection, organizations should **educate** their remote teams on best practices for handling sensitive information.
 This includes training on identifying phishing attempts, using secure communication channels, and avoiding the use of public Wi-Fi networks for work-related tasks.

-Lastly, organizations should **monitor** and **audit** their remote teams' activities to detect any suspicious behavior or potential security breaches.
+Finally, organizations should **monitor** and **audit** their remote teams' activities to detect any suspicious behavior or potential security breaches.
 This can be done through the use of endpoint security solutions that provide real-time monitoring and threat detection capabilities.

 By implementing these measures, organizations can significantly reduce the risk of data breaches and protect the privacy of their remote teams.